HollowMan6/02239-Data-Security/Report-access-control.md

 For the purpose of this AC lab, the goal is to achieve the following properties:

 - Integrate both ACL and RBAC methodologies, making it possible to switch between the two.
-- Indipendent management of ACL parameters with respect to software application.
+- Independent management of ACL parameters with respect to the software application.
 - Apply changes in organizational roles and responsibilities, ensuring ongoing relevance and effectiveness.
 - Test software functionalities and correctness.